markjnkim/es_mod/02-css/content/lesson-4-queries.md

 > ### NEED: Video of styles being overridden in DevTools

 The order of how we write our media queries matters.
 In our case we put the biggest screen size first and worked our way down, using `max-width` as our way of determining if a media query should run or not.
 What would happen if we were to reverse that order by putting `575px` first and `980px` last?
 The result will show that the `font-size` will stay at 80px even when the screen gets smaller than 575px wide.

-### NEED: Image or video of what the above looks like

 The reason this happens is because of the "cascade" in CSS.
 The browser reads the stylesheet in order and sees the media query for 575px, but then it continues and sees the media query for 768px, which will now take precedence over any conflicting style rules for 575px because it came later in the stylesheet.
 If we were to change the value to `min-width`, however, it would work; but since we are using `max-width`, we have to work from large sizes to small instead of small to large.